Horizyn77/registration-numbers/README.md

 ## Overview 📝<a name="overview"></a>

-The Registration Numbers app is an app that helps you add and store registration numbers.
+The Registration Numbers app is an app that helps you add and store vehicle registration numbers from the Western Cape.
 You can also filter and delete registration numbers.

 ## Features 🌟<a name="features"></a>